franciscop/picnic/README.md

 # Picnic CSS

 Unpack your meal and get coding.
 An invasive CSS library to get your style started.
+[Official webpage](https://picnicss.com) (with live demo/test).

 ## Getting started